websteralycia/basketball_analytics/04_wnba/team_efficiency/README.md

 # WNBA Team Efficiency Landscape

 Every team plotted by offensive rating against defensive rating, crosshairs at the league average, logos instead of points.
-Exported four ways: landscape and a 4:5 Instagram crop, each on white and on transparent.
+Exported four ways, landscape and a 4:5 Instagram crop, each on white and on transparent.

 ![Example](outputs/WNBA_Efficiency_AUG_2026_fullseason.png)